Project Foodie

 Dynamic Content Scaling

-Ingredient quantities needed to scale intelligently across serving sizes—but cooking measurements don't scale linearly.
+Ingredient quantities needed to scale intelligently across serving sizes, and cooking measurements don't scale linearly.
 A "pinch" doesn't become two pinches.
 Tablespoons convert to cups at specific thresholds.
 We built a measurement engine that understood culinary conventions, with override capabilities for edge cases.

 Synchronized Video Architecture